nikku/talks/2025-no-refactoring-issues/index.md

 name=easier-when-practiced
 -->

-### :three: `easier-when-practiced` - Yes, refactoring can be complicated.
+### :four: `easier-when-practiced` - Yes, refactoring can be complicated.
 It only gets harder if we don't practice it, or let the code base erode further. *Start refactoring today.*

 ---